Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 /* log : dstVector === srcVector1 : false */i
 ```

-Because the first argument of the call `_.avector.add`  is `null`, a new container is created for the result.
+Because the first argument of the call `_.vector.add`  is `null`, a new container is created for the result.
 The container gets a type of the input argument `Array`.
 It is used to write down the result of adding two vectors `srcVector1` and` srcVector2`.

 The same convention applies to all adapters and all routines of the module `MathVector`.